German navy chief Schönbach resigns over comments on Putin, Crimea | DW | 22.01.2022

 Schönbach must now explain himself to his superior, Inspector General Eberhard Zorn, the ministry said.
 Additionally, Germany's ruling coalition will discuss the navy chief's statements on Monday, ZDF reported.

-For his part, Schönbach issued am apology on his Twitter account.
+For his part, Schönbach issued an apology on his Twitter account.
 "There is no need to quibble: it was clearly a mistake," he tweeted.

 "My defense policy remarks during a talk session at a think tank in India reflected my personal opinion in that moment.
 They in no way reflect the official position of the defense ministry," he wrote.